Medicinal cannabis

 - controlled and standardised herbal cannabis — plant products

-- unregulated and illegal herbal cannabis — plant products which contain unknown amounts of cannabinoids and harmful impurities (USA only)
+- uncontrolled and illegal herbal cannabis — plant products which can contain unknown amounts of cannabinoids and harmful impurities

 What is medicinal cannabis used for?